AregevDev/SchoolCollections/README.md

 # SchoolCollections
-A repository containing my school's implementations of generic collections
+Implementation of some generic data structures used during my course
-Made using .NET Core
+Built on .NET Core